 LTE-M roaming: the start as LTE-M networks continue to be rolled out

 A few words on LTE-M before looking at the LTE-M roaming partners.
-LTE-M networks (Long Term Evolution for Machines, also still called eMTC, Cat-M and LTE Cat M1) were initially mainly launched in North America, among others by AT&T.
+LTE-M networks (also still called eMTC, Cat-M and LTE Cat M1) were initially mainly launched in North America, among others by AT&T.

 LTE-M is the most powerful of the LPWAN standards and, among others, supports mobility which has an impact on the use cases it’s best suited for.
 The latency of LTE-M is also lower than that of the other, for now more popular and largely available 3GPP LPWAN standard, NB-IoT which further narrows down the use cases it’s best fit for (LTE-M has 10 to 15 milliseconds delay).